 Yes, tenants can challenge a rent increase by referring it to the First-tier Tribunal (also called the Property Chamber).
 This is a legal body that helps settle disagreements about property issues, like whether a rent increase is fair.

+To challenge the increase, the tenant must submit their application before the date the new rent is due to begin.
 The tribunal will look at what similar properties in the area are being let for and decide what a fair rent would be.
 They can agree with the landlord’s proposed rent, set a different amount, or even lower the rent.

+Keep in mind that if the tenant doesn’t apply in time – or pays the new rent even once – it’s usually seen as accepting the increase.
 After that, you can’t raise the rent again unless your tenant agrees or you issue another Section 13 notice.
 Remember, you can only use Section 13 once every 12 months.

 If your tenancy has moved on from a fixed term to a rolling (periodic) one, and there’s no rent review clause in the agreement, you can serve a Section 13 notice the day after the fixed term ends.
 The new rent would then take effect from the next rent due date.